aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 Depending on the version of the .NET Framework you are using, you may want to further build on this method by turning it into an extension method.
 In this case, you can then call this method directly on a cell to merge a range of cells e.g cell1.Merge(cell2).

-### Vertical and Horizontal Merged Cells in the Table {#vertical-and-Horizontal-merged-cells-in-the-table}
+### Vertical and Horizontal Merged Cells in a Table {#vertical-and-Horizontal-merged-cells-in-the-table}

 A table in MS Word is a set of independent rows.
 Each row has a set of cells independent on cells of other rows.
 So there is no logical "column" in MS Word's table.
 "The 1st column" is something like "a set of the 1st cells of each row in a table".
 For example, it's possible to have a table where the 1st row consists of two cells: 2cm and 1cm and the 2nd row consists of different two cells: 1cm and 2cm of width.